 7. Be wowed by desert elephants in Namibia

 As the only place in the whole continent where tourists can see desert elephants (Mali being off-limits to travellers), Namibia is the place to go to encounter these amazing creatures.
 Whilst not a separate species, these incredible animals have adapted specifically to their arid environment, such as having thinner bodies and wider feet.
 The rugged landscape of Damaraland is also home to another rare animal, the black rhino, making it even more of a family wildlife holidays hotspot.
-Our Highlights of Namibia example itinerary includes the opportunity to encounter these amazing animals.
+Our Highlights of Namibia (3-weeks) includes the opportunity to encounter these amazing animals.

 8. Look after pandas in China

 No matter what age your children are, they can’t fail to be wowed by the sight of Giant Pandas in China.
 Whilst most people interested in family wildlife holidays head to the research centre just outside of Chengdu to see these rare creatures in the flesh, older children and teenagers interested in conservation will thrill at the chance to spend the day as a volunteer at the Dujiangyan Panda Centre.
 Before you know it, they’ll be cleaning out the panda enclosures and collecting panda poo for inspection.
 See our example China itineraries for more.